-This document conveys fabrication instructions of a NIST task board designed for benchmarking and performance measurement of robotic systems (testing procedures described in separate document TBD) in various assembly operations associated with creating a wire harness.
-Four, color coordinated, different length wires are routed through an assembly following a key then pressed into pin terminals and tied in place.
+This document provides fabrication instructions to create NIST Assembly Task Board #4 (ATB4) to support the benchmarking and performance measurement of robotic systems .
+This task board supports assembly operations associated with creating a wire harness.
+Four, color coordinated, different length wires are routed per a wiring diagram.
+Wire routing is accomplished by pressing each wire into pin terminals.
+Wire bundles are then secured using ties.
 The last operation is to un-clip the harness from the board and remove it.
 This task board was designed to support the growing need for robotics in harness assembly operations.